 Baines Simmons’ FRM experts have over 15 years of experience in working with operators to assist them to manage fatigue risk.
 We have also been heavily involved with the development of regulations, international guidance material (including from EASA and the ICAO FRMS manuals), and safety cases for airlines in regulatory environments across the world.
 We have also undertaken safety cases for clients in:

 Undertaking a safety case and scientific study may be the reason why you are looking to significantly increase the maturity of your FRMS, or it may be the next logical step in your FRMS journey already supported by mature and effective fatigue risk management.
-Scientific studies and safety cases sit at the top of our pathway, supported by our Fatigue Risk Management Diagnostic and Fatigue Risk Management System implementation support service.
+Scientific studies and safety cases sit at the top of our pathway, supported by our Fatigue Risk Management Performance Assessment and Fatigue Risk Management System implementation support service.